Joel Eisenberg

 Joel Eisenberg is an American writer-producer, whose current eight-book fantasy saga with co-author Steve Hillard, The Chronicles of Ara, was sold to Ovation TV for an eight-hour miniseries.
 The deal was unique for a network in that the series was published by the independent Incorgnito Press, and was printed digitally on-demand.
 He is represented by CAA.

 Eisenberg wrote the movie Hollywood Vampyr starring Trevor Goddard and filming of the movie wrapped in early October 2000, but the film sat unreleased for two full years, finally being screened for the first time in September 2002.

 In 2001, Eisenberg co-wrote Out of the Black with Karl Kozak, an independent feature that won 17 national film festival awards.
 The film starred Tyler Christopher, Jason Widener, Dee Wallace Stone, Sally Struthers and Sally Kirkland.

 In 2004, Eisenberg, an avid book collector, was hired by a private party to identify, organize and archive a substantial lot of unidentified handwritten materials.
 These materials were soon verified as original John Steinbeck writings considered "lost" to history, and have been since referred to by a noted historian as "one of the most important literary discoveries of the century.”

 In 2005, he wrote the non-fiction inspirational tome, How to Survive a Day Job, which featured contributions from established public figures as to how they survived the day job experience, en route to working professionally within the arts.
 Contributors included Clive Barker, Stephen J. Cannell, director Robert Wise (in his final interview), Brad Meltzer, Laurell Hamilton, Larry Hagman and others.
 Later that year, he co-founded All Cities Media with partner Eric Shaw, an entertainment-centric networking group hosted by Paramount Studios, Warner Brothers Studios, Sunset-Gower Studios and more.
 The goal of ACM was to level the playing field between filmmakers and finance.
 Eisenberg concluded his participation in the group in 2014.

-April Showers was a critically acclaimed feature film executive produced by Eisenberg, and released in 2009.
+April Showers was a film executive produced by Eisenberg, and released in 2009.
 Based on the Columbine School Shootings tragedy, April Showers was written and directed by Columbine survivor Andrew Robinson, and was awarded a special citation by the U.S. House of Representatives for its co-star Tom Arnold and his fight for the continuance of school safety standards.